-I met Sascha Shea-Ghost in one of the clubs I frequent in Second Life.
+I met Sascha Shea-Carvalho in one of the clubs I frequent in Second Life.
 It is one of those places where people come to be seen.
 It is full of beautiful people and beautiful outfits.
 It also is a place for some freedom of expression.
 Lots of fetish-wear and even some more extreme looks.
-That is how I first talked to Sascha Shea-Ghost.
+That is how I first talked to Sascha Shea-Carvalho.
 Her avant-garde approach to life and fashion makes her stand out in any room.
 She is brash and ballsy.
 Frankly, she is a blast.
 She is French.

 Love, Heather XOXOXO